Commifreak/doi_url_updater/README.md

 Example:

-You site moved and you want to update ALL your DataCite DOI's.
+Your site moved and you want to update ALL your DataCite DOI's.
 If so: This tool is for you!

 It uses DataCite API to update DOI's like this: